lsst-dm/scipi_docs_prototype/safeclipassemble.rst

 Examples
 ++++++++

-This code is assembleCoadd.py in the examples directory (described in detail on the doxygen page).
+This code is assembleCoadd.py  ( and example is described in detail on the doxygen page).

 What it returns
 +++++++++++++++